+Credit and Security Requirements For simplicity, credit and security arrangements should mirror those for BSUoS as closely as possible.
+Security for forecast overrun charges could be calculated based upon the potential volume of overrun calculated on the difference between the maximum generation Capacity (GC) provided under Section M of the BSC and the amount of long-term transmission access secured at the start of each month.
+A "Credit Assessment Price" for Overrun, based upon historical prices, should then be applied to calculate the level of security required.
 Do you believe that the proposed original or any of the alternatives better facilitate the CUSC applicable objectives, please state your reasoning?
-ScottishPower believes that the proposed Amendment better facilitates the applicable CUSC objectives as it offers a further access method thus allowing more effective utilisation of the GB Transmission Network.
-Thus, the Amendment delivers improvements against Applicable CUSC Objective A "Efficient discharge by the Licensee of its obligations".
-CAP163 should lead to increased competition by facilitating more efficient use of the GB transmission system by allowing generating plant with low load factors or with intermittent output to share entry access with higher load factor thermal plant.
+ScottishPower believes that the Original Amendment (zonal methodology) better facilitates the applicable CUSC objectives as it offers a further short-term access product thus delivering improvements against Applicable CUSC Objective A "Efficient discharge by the Licensee of its obligations".
+The proposal should lead to more efficient utilisation of the GB Transmission System.
+Overrun provides a contractual alternative to breach of the CUSC for parties who exceed their contracted access rights thus better achieving CUSC Applicable Objective A. CAP162 should lead to increased competition by facilitating more efficient use of the GB transmission system by generating plant with low load factors or with intermittent output.
 Do you support the proposed implementation, if no please state why and provide an alternative suggestion were possible?
 ScottishPower supports the proposed implementation date.